giridhar7632/parallaxEffect/README.md

 We will actually experience this effect while scrolling a webpage.
 It's called Parallax scrolling.

 The technique is popular in many places including video games, where it’s usually seen in the layered backgrounds.

+But what exactly makes the illusion ?
+As you know, objects at farther distances moves with slower speeds than the nearer ones.
+As you scroll or do something to trigger the effect, you feel the illusion as the elements moves with different speeds.

 > **Note:** Parallax scrolling does not always work on mobile devices smartphones.
 However, you can use media queries to turn off the effect on mobile devices.